Why book an MOT and Service Together?

 At ATS Euromaster we also check the level of washer fluid in your car and will top it up for you if necessary, so it will be ready for your MOT.

 Your car undergoes a brake servo check as part of its MOT to ensure that it can stop within a safe distance.
 A number of factors can help improve your car’s stopping distance, with working and healthy brake components being a huge contributing factor.

 Our services include a series of brake inspections that check the overall function of your brakes, including a visual check of your brake components and an assessment of your brake fluid which checks the level, boiling point and water content, ensuring that you are getting the most out of your car’s brakes.

 Dashboard lights indicating potential failure of your car’s engine, ABS & traction systems, headlight mainbeam, brake fluid level, power steering and seatbelts can all lead to an MOT failure.
 Warning lights are checked and their causes diagnosed as part of a service, with a full explanation on what is causing the light given at the end of your car’s service, meaning that you can be better prepared come MOT time.

 Unlike other dashboard lights, a car’s ‘service interval indicator’ being on will not cause the car to fail its MOT, it is primarily meant just as a reminder for you to ensure that your car gets its annual maintenance.
 The service interval indicator is reset at the end of its service at ATS Euromaster, ensuring it stays off until your next service is due.

 An MOT also checks a few areas you might not expect that are still hugely important to your car’s safety on the road.
 Your horn is a necessary requirement for your car that allows you to alert road-users and pedestrians to your presence.
-This is required to work as part of your car’s MOT test, but it is also checked during your service during the electrical system checks in both the standard and comprehensive services.
+This is required to work as part of your car’s MOT test, but it is also checked during your service during the electrical system checks in our Interim, Full and Major services.